RabbitCrab/Chinese-Character-Traditional-Scene-Text/README.md

 Line 33: the path for `task.csv` that needs to read in. <br>
 Line 306: you probably need to change the output file name. <br>
 The public data can be download from [HERE](). <br>
+Run the following command:
 ```
 python final_test.py --img 1280 --weight final_weight.pt --augment --source data/public/img
 ```

+When finished, the result will be saved and output as `output_final.csv`.

 ## Training